 As a kid, whenever I had a cold, I would run miles away from guavas, a fruit I particularly liked, because I feared that eating them would worsen my problem.
-I would also be adamant about not having bananas, fearing it would worsen my already unbearable condition with runny nose and cough.
+I would also be adamant about not having bananas or guavas, fearing it would worsen my already unbearable condition with runny nose and cough.
 I continued believing this for quite some years.
 It was only when I studied nutrition that I realised how baseless my fears were.

 Now, when my clients express such ‘beliefs’ about fruits, I understand where they are coming from.
 Fruits are such a wonderful natural resource—they give us nutrition, energy and fibre.
 Not eating them due to myths associated with them keeps us from the nutritional goodness that they offer.

 Fruit Myth #1: An apple a day keeps the doctor away